Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

 * Do not use the main heading type, that is, the underline type for the h1-heading twice, because this will look ugly in the document.
-In other words, whichever symbol you chose to underline the main page heading should not get used a second time from then on.
+In other words, whichever symbol you chose to underline the main page heading with should not get used a second time from then on.

-  To promote homogeneity, we advise that the following conventions are being followed for heading levels, almost aligning with that for the official Python documentation (except skipping the ``=`` to avoid confusion with tables):
+  To promote homogeneity, we advise the following heading levels, almost aligning with that for the official Python documentation (except skipping the ``=`` to avoid confusion with tables):

   * ``h1`` headings use ``#``
   * ``h2`` headings use ``*``